 Est. April 2016

 Collins Aerospace Center for Advanced Materials offers educational funding to graduate and undergraduate students as well as post-doctoral fellows.
 It provides an opportunity for firsthand interactions with an industrial partner whose focus is on advanced aerospace and defense products.
 The center has three main research thrusts: (1) design and development of custom aerospace alloys that lend themselves to additive manufacturing using computational and experimental tools, (2) processing of high temperature ceramic composites for extreme environments and (3) quasicrystal-strengthened alloys for structural applications.

 The Eversource Energy Center leads the utility industry in innovating and developing new technologies and science-based solutions to ensure the delivery of reliable power and enhanced risk management associated with cyber and physical infrastructure security.
 Through research and teaching, the Center is advancing the next generation of storm outage forecasting, best practices for healthy and storm-resistant forest design, and new technologies to proactively pinpoint electric grid operational efficiencies and storm resiliency improvements.

 Est. July 2013

-Connecticut Cybersecurity Center (C3) and its member centers, Comcast Center for Security Innovation (CSI), Center for Hardware and Embedded Systems Security and Trust (CHEST), Synchrony Center of Excellence in Cybersecurity and Voter carry out research in cybersecurity and cryptography.
+Connecticut Advanced Computing Center (CACC) and its member centers, Comcast Center for Security Innovation (CSI), Center for Hardware and Embedded Systems Security and Trust (CHEST), Synchrony Center of Excellence in Cybersecurity and Voter carry out research in cybersecurity and cryptography.
 Their mission is to expand theoretical models and the boundary of cybersecurity technology to enable organizations to protect and safe keep the digital assets under their purview as well as enable safe, private, reliable and trustworthy computing in adversarial settings.